IowaDave/Thermistors/README.md

 **Know Your Thermistor!** That library expects the user to wire up an "NTC" type of thermistor that was designed for temperature measurement.
 (Those designed to deal with "inrush current" may be less suitable.)
 Wiring should follow the circuit diagram shown above.
 Finally, the code writer must supply the reference values given in the manufacturer's data sheet for the device being used.

 Using such a library with a particular thermistor, given only the Big Three quantities from the data sheet, or (worse) from a product description on a mass-merchant's web site, will give a result that *looks like* a temperature.
 (He shrugs.)
 It's a place to start.

+But how accurate is it?

+### Errors of Approximation
+At best, the Big Three quantities can serve *to estimate* the temperature.
+There is bound to be some difference between the actual and the estimated temperatures.

+Ways to improve the estimate are discussed in the next section.

+Also, the Big Three numbers describe an ideal example of the device.
+Individual devices will vary from the ideal, introducing another source of error.

+For example, the second line of Table 1 states that the actual resistance of a a Jameco LM05-103&nbsp;K part may differ by as much as 10% above or below the ideal level.
+In this case, it could be as low as 10K &ndash; 10% = 9,000 Ohms or as high as 10K + 10% = 11,000 Ohms.

+That works out to accuracy within about 4 degrees at room temperature.
+There are two ways to improve it.

+Thermistors accurate to within 1% are available at higher prices.
+Now you're talking accuracy to within a half of a degree or less.
+Maybe the extra cost makes sense if you are mass-producing digital thermometers and wish to omit testing each part.

+Fortunately for us hobbyists who build things one at a time, it is easy to calibrate a single, inexpensive thermistor.
+How to do this will be explained below, in [The Code](#the-code) section.

 ## A Better Approach?